Designing and Evaluating Chain-of-Hints for Scientific Question Answering: Introduction

 \section{Introduction}

-Large language models have reshaped how students interact with digital learning tools.
-These models are increasingly used for everyday study practices, from gaining conceptual understanding to supporting problem-solving and writing \cite{levine2025students, rahma2024potential, syarifah2024exploring}.
-At the same time, online learning continues to expand at unprecedented scales.
-According to UNESCO’s Global Education Monitoring Report (2023) \cite{antoninis2023global}, the number of students enrolled in massive open online courses reached at least 220 million in 2021, reflecting both the demand for and the accessibility of scalable educational resources.
-While prior work in education research has established a strong correlation between the student-teacher ratio and learning outcomes \cite{koc2015impact}, teacher recruitment and retention crisis remains a worldwide conundrum \cite{huang2022struggle, williams2022teacher, castro2022tensions}. "\textit{Even where general teacher supply and demand are in balance, many countries face shortages of specialist teachers and shortages in schools serving disadvantaged or isolated communities.}" \cite{repec:nos:voprob:2012:i:1:p:74-92}.
+Large language models (LLMs) have reshaped how students interact with digital learning tools.
+These models are increasingly used for everyday study practices, from gaining conceptual understanding to supporting problem-solving and writing \cite{levine2025students, sublime2024chatgpt, rahma2024potential, syarifah2024exploring}.
+At the same time, online learning continues to expand at unprecedented scales, with at least 220 million students being enrolled in massive open online courses in 2021 \cite{antoninis2023global}.
+While prior work in education research has established a strong correlation between the student-teacher ratio and learning outcomes \cite{koc2015impact}, teacher recruitment and retention crisis remains a worldwide conundrum \cite{huang2022struggle, williams2022teacher, castro2022tensions}.
 These constraints create a growing reliance on automated support to bridge the gap in access to personalized instruction.

-Despite their rapid adoption, many educational technologies are deployed with limited evaluation before reaching learners, and most evidence of the impact of education technology comes from the richest countries. \citet{antoninis2023global} reports that in the United Kingdom, only 7\% of education technology companies had conducted randomized controlled trials, while a survey of teachers and administrators in 17 states within the United States revealed that only 11\% requested peer-reviewed evidence prior to adoption.
-This context underscores the need for research that not only develops new forms of automated support, but also studies their effectiveness, limitations, and design trade-offs.
+However, despite their rapid adoption, many educational technologies are deployed with limited evaluation before reaching learners, and most evidence of the impact of education technology comes from the richest countries.
+According to UNESCO’s Global Education Monitoring Report (2023) \cite{antoninis2023global}, in the United Kingdom, only 7\% of education technology companies had conducted randomized controlled trials, while a survey of teaching staff in 17 states within the United States revealed that only 11\% requested peer-reviewed evidence prior to adoption.